App Volumes Architecture

 For best results, follow the recommendations of the relevant storage partner when configuring hosts and clusters.

-Use at least two App Volumes Managers in production and configure each App Volumes Agent to point to a load balancer, or use a DNS server that resolves to each App Volumes Manager in a round-robin fashion.
+Use a minimum of at least two App Volumes Managers in production, and configure each App Volumes Agent to point to a load balancer.
+For high performance and availability, we recommend that a load balancer be located in front of the App Volumes Managers to balance connections between each server.

 For App Volumes 4, the exact number of users each App Volumes Manager can handle will vary, depending on the load and the specifics of each environment.
-See the VMware Knowledge Base article VMware App Volumes Sizing Limits and Recommendations (67354) for tested limits of users per App Volumes Manager server and login rates.
+See the VMware Knowledge Base article for tested limits of users per App Volumes Manager server and login rates.

 VMware recommends that you test the load and then size the number of App Volumes Manager servers appropriately.
 To size this design, we assumed each App Volumes Manager was able to handle 2,000 users.